ajaparicio36/photobooth-app/docs/pages.md

 4. **Collage Arrangement Page**

-   - User arranges the filtered photos into the collage template.
+   - User arranges the filtered photos into the collage template matching the selected photo type.

+5. **Copy Selection Page (Photo Mode)**

+   - User selects the number of copies to print.

-5. **Print Preview & Confirmation Page (Photo Mode)**
+6. **Print Preview & Confirmation Page (Photo Mode)**
    - Shows the final collage for review and confirmation before printing.

 ---